 First phase of the LNG Auction

 During the First Phase of the LNG Auction, the Operator shall, for each Year covered by the Annual LNG Programming, provide a specific number of LNG Slots.
-Each LNG Slot may belong to one or more categories depending on its characteristics (Standard LNG Slot).
-Each category includes Standard LNG Slots with similar characteristics, except for the LNG Unloading Day associated with a Standard Slot of that category.
+Each LNG Slot belongs to a specific category depending on its characteristics (Standard LNG Slot).
+Each category includes Standard LNG Slots with similar characteristics, except for the LNG Unloading Day uniquely associated with a Standard Slot of that category.
 The characteristics and number of Standard LNG Slots offered may be differentiated for each Year covered by the LNG Annual Programming.

 In determining the characteristics and number of LNG Standard Slots for each LNG Annual Programming, the Operator shall take into account in particular the technical characteristics and operational limitations of the LNG Facility, the size of LNG Loads unloaded in the LNG Facility in the Year of the Annual LNG Programming Year and the previous two years, the Standard LNG Slots, which may have already been allocated to LNG Users for that Year through previous LNG Annual Programming, the need to maximize the use of the LNG Facility and equal access of LNG Users to it.
 In each Year to which the Annual Programming relates, in addition to the individual Standard LNG Time Slots, the Operator may offer Series of Standard LNG Time Slots (Slot Series).